2025 Art Foundation Update

 cemetery

-Here's photo of the grave site on our Grandfather’s land where I buried my brother in 1993.
+Here's a photo of the grave site on our grandfather’s land, where I buried my brother in 1994.

-This summer, I went back with my wife Michele, daughter Aleksandra and her son Keidens to place mom next to my brother.
+During the summer of 2023, I went back with my wife Michele, daughter Aleksandra and her son, Keidens to place mom next to my brother.
 She had died in Minnesota in 1965 at the age of 51.
-I had her exhumed in October of 2020 but was prevented from returning her by flight restrictions under Covid 19.
+I had her exhumed in October of 2020 but was prevented from returning her by flight restrictions under Covid-19.
 I finally put her to rest in her native soil on June 12, 2023, her 109th birthday.
 Lūcija is now at peace between her sister Regina and son Aleksandrs on her father’s land in Latvia.

 Graves